 Root Letter (Or √Letter if I’m being accurate at the expense of not being SEO friendly) was one of the first ‘real’ Visual Novels I played back in 2016.
 Unlike Visual Novels such as Song of Memories, Root Letter is much more linear in its design, similar to Raging Loop, as it pushes you down a path as you read through and experience the story it wants to tell you.
-This week I had the chance to replay this intriguing story via the recently released Root Letter: Last Answer, a revamped version of the game which features the original photographs and live actors instead of the hand-drawn assets.
+This week I had the chance to replay this intriguing story via the recently released Root Letter: Last Answer, a revamped version of the game that features the original photographs and live actors instead of the hand-drawn assets.

 Developed by Kadokawa Games and published by PQube Games, this new version offers so much more than a new visual way to experience the Visual Novel – It also contains extensions to multiple endings, a few bonuses, and even the ability to play the entire game with the originally drawn visuals (technically the original game).
 As such, this version of the game is the definitive edition which you should pick up if you’re interested in the story.